jonas-nothnagel/NLP-Project-Documents/README.md

 ## Installation
 Please use Python <= 3.7 to ensure working protocols.

-Clone the repo from github or from Azure to your local machine:
+Clone the repo from github or from Azure to your local machine and cd to the target directory

 Example command:
 ```